MaxGandini/Obsidian_brain/AI/Machine_Learning/Gradient descent.md

 The optimization of a neural network is a gradient descent problem.

-We define the cost function as:
+(At the time of writing this I hadn't seen an amazing video by Artem Kisanov on backpropagation https://youtu.be/SmZmBKc7Lrs) We define the cost function as:

 $$C({W}) = \sum_{training} (f(X,W)-y_{data})^2$$